byteskeptical/sftpretty/docs/cookbook.rst

 Support for OpenSSH-style config objects has been added.
 The user's default home location ``~/.ssh/config`` is always checked unless an alternative path is provided.
-Credentials still need to be passed whether using a password protected public key or traditional password authentication.
+Credentials still need to be passed whether using a protected private key or password authentication.

 .. code-block:: python

     import sftpretty

     cnopts = sftpretty.CnOpts(config='/etc/ssh/ssh_config')
-    with sftpretty.Connection('host', cnopts=cnopts, password='pass'):
+    with sftpretty.Connection('host_alias', cnopts=cnopts, password='pass'):
         # do stuff here

-Config options always take precedence over passed parameters if both exist.
+Config options always take precedence over parameters if both exist.
+Keep in mind there will more than likely be a delta between the security option algorithms your verion of SSH supports and those supported by paramiko.

 AVAILABLE OPENSSH CONFIG OPTIONS: